As humans our connections to bread is not nutritional. You could never eat bread again, and you would be just fine .... nutritionally.

-Now, there’s Keto bread at Costco, and they’re pretty good if you want to make toast or a grilled cheese or what not.
+Now, there’s Keto bread at Costco, and it's pretty good if you want to make toast or a grilled cheese or what not.

-If you’re considering buying “Keto” bread, I would still caution you to read the nutrition label because Keto’s popularity as a health trend makes the word “Keto” an effective marketing tool that translates into BIG money for marketers.
+If you’re considering buying “Keto” bread, I would still caution you to carefully read the nutrition label.
+Keto’s popularity as a health trend makes the word “Keto” an effective marketing tool that translates into BIG money for marketers.

 If you want Keto Bread, and you want to know what's in it - it's still best to make your own.

 Some of the bread recipes are eggy and a little dense, but they make really good toast.

 This is our LCHF/ Keto Bread.
 It is super easy to make and it is really good.